nudgebg/egvinsulin/README.md

 ```

 ### Run run_functions.py to batch Extract data
-The `run_functions.py` script is the entry point for researchers that simply want to extract standardized data from the supported studies.
-It performs the data extraction and standarization.
-For each folder in the `data/raw` directory the script
+The `run_functions.py` script is the entry point for users that simply want to extract standardized data from the supported studies.
+It performs data extraction and standarization.
+For each folder in the `data/raw` directory the script:
- 1. identifies the appropriate handler class (see [supported studies](#supported-studies))
+ 1. Identifies the appropriate handler class (see [supported studies](#supported-studies))
  2. Loads the study data
- 3. Extracts bolus, basal, and CGM event histories ito a standardized Format (see [output-format](#output-format))
+ 3. Extracts bolus, basal, and CGM event histories to a standardized Format (see [output-format](#output-format))
  4. Saves the extracted data in CSV format.

 Example terminal output: